Alexander-Serov/working-with-text-in-python/README.md

 6. Hit the "Search" button
 7. When loaded, click the "start.ipynb" file.
 8. When the file opens, go to "Runtime -> Run All".
 If asked, accept the warning: "Run anyway".
+9. You should see a message saying that the data is loaded correctly.